Kesar098/Higher-Dimensional-Steiner-Tree-Algorithm/README.md

-# Algorithims for Higher Dimensional Steiner Trees
+# Algorithim for Higher Dimensional Steiner Trees

 The Euclidean Steiner tree problem is to find a tree of minimal length interconnecting a given set of n points in a d-dimensional Euclidean space by the insertion of Steiner points.